almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 ## What KAITO Brings

-Kaito is an open-source operator that automates deploying and running large models directly inside Kubernetes.
+KAITO is an open-source operator that automates deploying and running large models directly inside Kubernetes.
 It works well with popular open-source LLMs and handles a lot of the plumbing you’d normally manage by hand.

 Some things KAITO simplifies: